-You might be wondering what sneeze guards are and when they are required?
+You might be wondering what is a sneeze guard and when sneeze guards are required?
 Very simply, sneeze guards are clear protective barriers designed to limit the exposure and spread of airborne respiratory droplets propelled by coughing, sneezing or talking.
 Sneeze guards work as part of a team with hand sanitizer stations and face masks to limit the spread of airborne germs that travel by mouth and hands.

 How Do Sneeze Guards Work?

 Sneeze guards work as a shield between individuals to block respiratory droplets from spreading.
 Since sneezes and coughs can travel upwards of 50mph and expel thousands of infectious droplets into the air, a sneeze guard helps lower the chance of exposure to the droplets by stopping the airborne droplets in their tracks.